Alcohol and Drug Intervention

 The Johnson Model is one of the most popular intervention models and has been televised so that the general public is familiar with it.
 In this type of intervention, the addict is unaware of the intervention meeting until he gets there.
 The surprise factor is a small deception but is used to assure the group that the addict will attend.
 By being forced to listen to family and friends, the hope is that the addict will accept the truth of their addiction and how it is negatively impacting loved ones.

 Planning Meeting of the Alcohol and Drug Intervention

 Once an interventionist is hired to conduct the intervention, they take over and begin planning the important meeting.
 Due to the sense of urgency inherent in drug and alcohol abuse treatment to divert a possible disaster, most interventionists will plan the meeting as soon as possible.
 Identifying a convenient location, participants and a treatment program are all decisions that must be made.

 There is also a planning meeting planned so that participants can be coached to ensure the best results.
-Typically, some of the friends and family members confront the addict or alcoholic, explaining how the addiction has impacted them personally and harmed the relationship.
-This confrontation is supposed to be managed with great care, and expressed as concern and not blame.
+Typically, some of the friends and family members confront the addict or alcoholic, explaining how addiction has impacted them personally and harmed the relationship.
+This confrontation is supposed to be managed with great care, and expressed as a concern and not blame.

 Ending the nightmare with an Alcohol and Drug Intervention